nearform-actions/github-action-add-issues-to-project/README.md

 ## 2) Creating a PAT (personal access token)

 You can also configure this action by creating a GitHub [PAT ](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the following permission:
-- repo --> public_repo
+- `repo --> public_repo`
-- admin:org -> read/write:org
+- `admin:org -> read/write:org`

 Once the PAT is created save it as a GitHub secret in the repository.

 ### Example workflow configured with PAT:

-In the example below the action is expected to be run manually (`worflow_dispatch`).
+In the example below the action is expected to be run manually (`workflow_dispatch`).
 The required inputs are specified in the `inputs` fields.
 As a default, the `issues-labels` to be searched are labelled `good first issue`, they have been updated over the past `7 days` and will be added to the project `to do` column.

 ```yaml
 name: Add issues to project